zalando/grafter/doc/inspect-app-graph.md

 You can configure the generation of the `dot` graph by passing to the `asDotString` method:

- - `filter: Product => Boolean` to describe which nodes should be kept (by default everything is kept)
+ - `included: Product => Boolean` to describe which nodes should be kept, those nodes will be kept even if their parents are being filtered out
+ - `excluded: Any => Boolean` to describe which nodes should be excluded including their children
  - `display: NodeDisplay(summary, attributesFilter)` to show more details for a given node
      - `summary: Product => Option[String]`.
 This function can be used to return a "summary" of a node to be displayed in a box below the node name.
 The default is `_ => None`.